everest-engineering/lhotse/README.md

  * placing a marker event into the event log that will end replays
  * starting TEP processing, and
  * changing the event processing configuration back to subscribing mode when the TEP reaches the marker event

+## Crypto shredding
+Crypto shredding is a technique for disabling access to sensitive information by discarding encryption keys.
+You might use this on the behest of a user or when retention is no longer justified in order to comply with the European Union's General Data Protection Regulation (GDPR) without compromising the append-only nature of your event log.

+Documentation in the [crypto shredding](https://github.com/everest-engineering/axon-crypto-shredding) repository explains how it works, its limitations and an important caveat.

 ## Security support
 The [security](https://github.com/everest-engineering/lhotse-security) module builds on